-A business line of credit gives you quick access to cash for your business and provides you with financial control by allowing you to pay back the funds at your own pace.
+Get access to cash for your business and pay it back at your own pace.

 When you find that your operating expenses are increasing faster than your revenue, you may need quick access to cash.
 In this case, you might consider a business line of credit, which offers several advantages over other forms of financing.
 With a business line of credit, you’re able to pay down business expenses by having access to a revolving line of credit that you can use for ongoing expenses or when business emergencies arise.

 A business line of credit allows you to borrow funds up to a predefined credit limit, and only pay interest back on the money you borrow.
 This flexibility means you can draw and repay your loan at your business’s base, similar to a credit card.

 Most lenders allow you to make multiple draws — although there may be a fee for each one — and interest rates tend to be much lower than similar cards.
 This allows you to access the amount your business needs without forcing you to pay interest on the money you don’t use.
 And since many lines of credit are revolving, you’ll have access to your full line of credit as you repay.